solana-foundation/solana-improvement-documents/proposals/XXXX-xof-hashing.md

 should never be under attacker control.
 It should be a fixed constant or random value set by the protocol or application.
 An attacker controlled customizable string `S` could lead to related-key attacks or void any security proof as an attacker could force two outputs of the hash function to be the same, by using identical customizable strings.

-TODO implementation specific security considerations
+### STROBE

+Strobe is a framework to create symmetric protocols, so cryptographic keys need to be pre-shared.
+Moreover, the padding in Strobe should be carefully implemented as outlined in the [specification](https://strobe.sourceforge.io/specs/#ops.impl.runf).
+Additionally, when using Strobe with cSHAKE, the [NIST separation string](https://strobe.sourceforge.io/specs/#ops.impl.init) `N=""` should be set to the empty string as Strobe was not designed by NIST.

 <!---
 ## Drawbacks *(Optional)*